kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 ## Design Details

 ### Workload Slices
 To support horizontal scaling of jobs, we will introduce the concept of a "Workload Slice”.
 A Workload Slice is a Workload object  with an owner reference to the original Workload for a job.
 Workload Slices represent per-replica changes to a job that were not initially accounted for when the job was created.

 The benefit of Workload Slices is that Kueue can evaluate admission on a per-replica basis without changing the existing semantics of the Workload API.
 Once a Workload Slice is admitted, it will be garbage collected and its resources will be aggregated into the admission status of the parent workload.
 - Workload Slices will be submitted to the same LocalQueue that's referenced by the top-level RayCluster
 - Workload Slices will be created by Kueue and use identical PodTemplates which is already enforced by Kuberay
-- Workload Slices will beneed to belong to the same resource flavor as the top-level RayCluster that was initially admitted
+- Workload Slices will need to belong to the same resource flavor as the top-level RayCluster that was initially admitted

 ### Creating Workload Slices

-The [GenericJob interface](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go#L30-L55) will be updated to handle resize operations of jobs.
+The [GenericJob interface (7e778f5)](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/interface.go#L30-L55) will be updated to handle resize operations of jobs.

 ```golang
 type GenericJob interface {